SmallSatGasTeam/OpenSPA/readme.md

 This will read all configuration options from the Doxyfile, find and parse the source code, and generate the documentation.

-If the documentation is successfully built, there should be a new directory title `docs/` that should contain both html, and latex documentation.
+If the documentation is successfully built, there should be a new directory title `docs/` that should contain both HTML and LaTeX documentation.

 * Read Docs
   * Open up `docs/html/index.html` in your web browser to browse docs

 ### Running Tests
 OpenSPA uses Google Test testing framework for unit testing.
-To run OpenSPA's test suite you will first have to install google test.
+To run OpenSPA's test suite you will first have to install Google Test.

-Installing GoogleTest can be an arduous process, and one that has already been documented decently well.
-Instead of giving a step by step example, we link to helpful resources.
+Installing Google Test can be an arduous process, and one that has already been documented decently well.
+Instead of giving a step by step example, we will link to helpful resources.
   * Install google test
-    * For Mac - Here is a link to a tutorial
+    * Mac - Here is a link to a tutorial
       * http://ysonggit.github.io/system/2015/01/01/install-gtest-on-mac-os-yosemite.html
     * For Linux - Here is another good resource
       * https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/